johnbumgarner/pyshark_usage_overview/README.md

 ### Usage examples:
 <p align="justify">
-The examples below show how to parse Domain Name System (DNS) packets from either a Packet Capture (PCAP) file or from a TShark live capture session.
+The examples below show how to parse Domain Name System (DNS) packets from either a TShark live capture session or from a Packet Capture (PCAP) file.
 </p>

 <p align="justify">